 Google's Cache-Control reference.

 The Blue Alliance automatically builds and publishes client libraries to make it easier for you to get started using APIv3.
 The libraries are automatically generated by Swagger Codegen and are not provided with any guarantee of support from The Blue Alliance and are not guaranteed to be complete implementations of the API.
-They are merely provided as a convenience to developers looking to get started.
+They are merely provided as a convenience to developers looking to get started and can be found on the TBA-API GitHub

 The TBA API also includes support for webhooks, or HTTP callbacks.
 When an item of interest changes, TBA can send a HTTP request to your server, allowing your application to react instantly to the change.
 This can save both your client and our server time and processing power, as it can reduce the need to poll the API.
 See this page for more documentation on webhooks.